claytonwramsey/www/zla/content/recipes/tomato-sauce.md

 ## Notes

 - Use whatever vegetables you like in this recipe.
-I don\'t like black olives, but you can definitely add them if you like them.
+I dont like black olives, but you can definitely add them if you like them.